kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 terraform destroy -auto-approve
 ```

-Also, if you had a full blown cluster in use, it's best do delete the whole project in your Hetzner account directly, as there may be other ressources created via operators that are not part of this project.
+Also, if you had a full-blown cluster in use, it would be best to delete the whole project in your Hetzner account directly as operators or deployments may create other resources during regular operation.

 <!-- ROADMAP -->